You want a lawyer who has walked this walk a thousand times.

-Possession of drugs can either be considered a felony or a gross misdemeanor offense depending on the amount in your possession and the circumstances surrounding the arrest.
+Possession of drugs may be charged as a felony or a gross misdemeanor offense depending on the amount in your possession and the circumstances surrounding the arrest.
 All drug crimes are tried in a separate Minnesota court and follow a different set of rules.

 Those under the age of 18 can also be charged with drug possession under the Minnesota law.
-This would be considered a juvenile crime and tried in a separate court.
-However, a juvenile can still face fines, probation, and detention time and community service for possession of drugs.
+This would be considered a juvenile crime and tried in a separate court, but many of the same penalties apply such as fines, probation, detention time and/or community service.

 Criminal defense attorney Bruce Rivers has a track record of successfully resolving these types of cases.
 Rivers Law Firm, P.A., handles all types of drug crime charges from possession of marijuana, cocaine, heroin, ecstasy, prescription medications to cases with allegations of intent to manufacture or sell.
 Even possession of drug paraphernalia can have serious consequences in Minnesota.

 Penalties are highly dependent on the quantity in your possession.
 The more drugs found in your possession, the worse your punishment will be, especially if there are suspicions that you were planning on selling the drugs.
 Possession of drugs for personal use is considered a lot less severe than possession of drugs with the intent to distribute.
 However, a crime is still a crime and will end up on your permanent record if convicted.

 Fines, fees, community service, drug rehabilitation and in many instances time behind bars are usually all on the table with drug crimes.

 Defense Strategies Vary Based On The Facts